 - Teach elementary, middle and high school throughout Missouri and the nation.

-- Practice law, earning a J.D. degree from universities such as Georgetown University, Washington University, the University of Colorado-Boulder, the University of Missouri, and the University of Pittsburgh.
+- Practice law, earning a J.D. degree from universities such as Georgetown University, the University of Colorado-Boulder, the University of Missouri, the University of Pittsburgh, and Washington University.

-- Practice medicine, earning a M.D. or D.O. degree at schools such as St. Louis University, School of Osteopathic Medicine in Arizona, and A.T.
-Still University.
+- Practice medicine, earning a M.D. or D.O. degree at schools such as A.T.
+Still University, School of Osteopathic Medicine in Arizona, and St. Louis University.

-- Become a university professor at schools like the University of North Carolina-Chapel Hill, University of Queensland-Australia, University of Kansas, Michigan State University, Bucknell University, and the University of Houston.
+- Become a university professor at schools like Bucknell University, Michigan State University, University of Houston University of Kansas, University of North Carolina-Chapel Hill, University of Missouri, and the University of Queensland-Australia.

 - Write professionally as a novelist, screen writer, or journalist.